 As an encouraging and kind force.

-If you enjoyed getting to know Meryl Halls, stay tuned for more You Are the Story-style interviews from other industry professionals.
-Do you want to be the story?
-Then get in touch with the book fair team.
+If you enjoyed getting to know Meryl Halls, discover our other 2022 You Are the Story-style interviews from other industry professionals.